gerberasa/meteor-admin-1/README.md

 #### 🔹 API & Collections
 * collections have their own folder and files in `/imports/api/`
-* an example of the format each collections has `/private/app_data.json`
+* format collection data in `/private/app_collections.json`
-* default data can also be added here and will be entered through functions at `/imports/startup/server/fixtures.js`
+* default app data can be added here and will be entered through functions at `/imports/startup/server/fixtures.js`
-* to edit data within the admin, import, subscribe and include it into the restricted templates at `/imports/ui/restricted/`
+* to edit data within the admin, import/subscribe/include it within `/imports/ui/restricted/collections.js`
+* tabs and pages will be generated automatically
+* more info about field inputs below...

 #### 🔹 Development Tools
-* Press `CTRL + M` to enable [Meteor Toys](http://meteor.toys/)
+* press `CTRL + M` to enable [Meteor Toys](http://meteor.toys/)
 * To reset all collections and MongoDB data and deploy as if it's the first time, run `meteor reset` (WARNING - you're resetting all data!)

 -------------------